 That said, there are still some guidelines you should follow.
 Keep a healthy ratio of text-to-images, write clean HTML, and ensure your emails create a good user experience across email clients.

 Remember, many email clients block images by default.
 Make sure your email can still be understood even with images off.

 Authentication protocols are one of the many different ways ISP’s verify email senders and prevent hackers and spammers from reaching your inbox.

 The three authentication protocols you should be aware of are DKIM, SPF and DMARC.
 You can read more about them in our post on email domain reputation here.

 Emails that don’t pass authentication are more likely to be classified as risky or spam by ISP’s.
 Invest the time to make sure your marketing emails are properly authenticated.

-1.5 Billion people use Gmail every month and over 5 million businesses pay Google to use Gmail as part of G Suite.
-The chances are good that Gmail based addresses make up the majority of your email list.
+1.8 billion people use Gmail every month and over 6 million businesses pay Google to use Gmail as part of G Suite.
+The chances are good that Gmail-based addresses make up the majority of your email list.

 Gmail looks at both the domain and the IP address of senders when determining where to place an email.
 Gmail recommends setting up proper authentication for your outgoing email to make sure your messages aren’t blocked or filtered.

 Gmail’s algorithms appear to strongly weigh individual user actions in the inbox when deciding which emails to send to spam.
 What may be spam for you are promotions for me, and inboxed for someone else.